-One of the first things I make my style consult clients do is write.
-I send them a laundry list of questions about their personal style preferences and choices: Tell me about brands you like and brands you hate, styles you love and styles you wish you could wear.
+Back when I worked with personal style clients, one of the first things I made them do was write.
+I sent them a laundry list of questions about their personal style preferences and choices: Tell me about brands you like and brands you hate, styles you love and styles you wish you could wear.
 List 5-10 adjectives that describe your style.
 Are you a skirt girl, pants girl, or both?
 Do you wear dresses, and if so, what style?
 Can you wear heels, and do you like to?
 Name a celebrity whose style you admire and tell me why.
 Introspective questions like these come up in my book and mini-makeover PDF, too, and I’ve found that nearly everyone who answers them finds them to be helpful and revelatory.
 And I do NOT believe that’s because I have some magic set of questions that unlocks the secrets of great style.
-I’ve come to believe it’s because we are trained to give only cursory thought to our personal style choices.
+I believe it’s because we are trained to give only cursory thought to our personal style choices.

 There are lots of books about style, and bits of style advice filter through from TV and magazines.
 Some of this advice urges us to be mindful shoppers and evaluate items before buying, and some of it focuses on jettisoning pieces that no longer work.
 But very little of it asks us to think seriously about what we’re already wearing and why, or encourages us to utilize what’s already hanging in our closets.
 Instead, most of this advice is tied directly to shopping.